vdubey0/RecipeAnalysis/README.md

 a categorical variable (more specifically, ordinal).
 We binned the ratings and displayed the distribution of `calories` by rating, as below (scroll left and right):
 <center><iframe src="assets/calories_by_rating.html" width=650 height=500 frameBorder=0></iframe></center>
-<font size = '2'> <center> <em> How to read: if you hover over the blue plot (rating 1 to 2), on 250-349 calories, you will see 16.55%.
+<font size = '2'> <center> <em> How to read: if you hover over the blue plot (rating 1 to 2), on 250-349 calories, you will see 16.47%.
 This means
-that for recipes that received 1 star, 16 percent of them had 250-349 calories. </em> </center> </font>
+that for recipes that received 1 star, 16% of them had 250-349 calories.
+Also note that we opted against the use of a lineplot since around 75% of the values in Average Rating were 1, 2, 3, 4, or 5.
+Thus, in a lineplot, most of the datapoints would be clustered around those values. </em> </center> </font>

 For similar reasons as mentioned in the description of the previous graph, all distributions are skewed right.
 Though the peaks of each distribution may be slightly different, there is not a visibily drastic difference